SSWConsulting/SSW.Rules.Content/rules/brainstorming-agenda/rule.md

 ### Hi All,

-I’m really excited about our brainstorming day!
+I’m really excited about our Brainstorming day!
 I hope you’re all thinking about what you would like to work on.

 To prepare for our Brainstorming day, send Adam, Matt W, William, Piers and Brady something that you would like work on as a group.
 E.g. Our awesome SophieBot project came out of the Melbourne Brainstorming Session last year.